B2C Customer Authentication Flow

 Step 2: Get Customer Details

 After authentication, the system retrieves the customer’s profile details.
+API Request:- The customer details are stored in the application state

 - The response includes the KYC status and 2FA settings